ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/00-introduction/06-syllabus-410.md

 Student academic creations are subject to Kansas State University and Kansas Board of Regents Intellectual Property Policies.
 For courses in which students will be creating intellectual property, the K-State policy can be found at [University Handbook, Appendix R: Intellectual Property Policy and Institutional Procedures (part I.E.)](https://www.k-state.edu/provost/universityhb/fhxr.html).
 These policies address ownership and use of student academic creations.

-### Statement on Mental Health
+### Mental Health

 Your mental health and good relationships are vital to your overall well-being.
 Symptoms of mental health issues may include excessive sadness or worry, thoughts of death or self-harm, inability to concentrate, lack of motivation, or substance abuse.
 Although problems can occur anytime for anyone, you should pay extra attention to your mental health if you are feeling academic or financial stress, discrimination, or have experienced a traumatic event, such as loss of a friend or family member, sexual assault or other physical or emotional abuse.

 If you are struggling with these issues, do not wait to seek assistance.

-* Kansas State University Counseling Services ([k-state.edu/counseling/](https://k-state.edu/counseling/)) offers free and confidential services to assist you to meet these challenges.
+* [Kansas State University Counseling Services](https://www.k-state.edu/counseling/) offers free and confidential services to assist you to meet these challenges.
-* Lafene Health Center ([https://www.k-state.edu/lafene](https://www.k-state.edu/lafene)) has specialized nurse practitioners to assist with mental health.
+* [Lafene Health Center](https://www.k-state.edu/lafene) has specialized nurse practitioners to assist with mental health.
-* The Office of Student Life ([k-state.edu/studentlife](https://k-state.edu/studentlife)) can direct you to additional resources.
+* [The Office of Student Life](https://www.k-state.edu/studentlife) can direct you to additional resources.
-* K-State Family Center offers individual, couple, and family counseling services on a sliding fee scale ([https://www.hhs.k-state.edu/familycenter/](https://www.hhs.k-state.edu/familycenter/)).
+* [K-State Family Center](https://www.hhs.k-state.edu/familycenter/) offers individual, couple, and family counseling services on a sliding fee scale.
-* Center for Advocacy, Response, and Education (CARE) provides free and confidential assistance for those in our K-State community who have been victimized by violence ([https://www.k-state.edu/care/](https://www.k-state.edu/care/)).
+* [Center for Advocacy, Response, and Education (CARE)](https://www.k-state.edu/care/) provides free and confidential assistance for those in our K-State community who have been victimized by violence.

 For Kansas State Polytechnic Campus:

-* Kansas State Polytechnic Counseling Services ([polytechnic.k-state.edu/studentlife/health/counseling.html](https://polytechnic.k-state.edu/studentlife/health/counseling.html)) offers free and confidential services to assist you to meet these challenges.
+* [Kansas State Polytechnic Counseling Services](https://polytechnic.k-state.edu/studentlife/health/counseling.html) offers free and confidential services to assist you to meet these challenges.
-* The Kansas State Polytechnic Office of Student Life ([polytechnic.k-state.edu/studentlife/](https://polytechnic.k-state.edu/studentlife/)) can direct you to additional resources.
+* [The Kansas State Polytechnic Office of Student Life](https://polytechnic.k-state.edu/studentlife/) can direct you to additional resources.

 ### Copyright Notice

 &copy; The materials in this online course fall under the protection of all intellectual property, copyright and trademark laws of the U.S. The digital materials included here come with the legal permissions and releases of the copyright holders.
 These course materials should be used for educational purposes only; the contents should not be distributed electronically or otherwise beyond the confines of this online course.
 The URLs listed here do not suggest endorsement of either the site owners or the contents found at the sites.
 Likewise, mentioned brands (products and services) do not suggest endorsement.
 Students own copyright to what they create.